 Houghton College at West Seneca is located at 810 Union Road, West Seneca, NY 14224.
-Although only a 15-minute drive from urban Buffalo, the campus is located in a secluded area.
 Besides the college buildings, the campus includes 40 acres of open woodland and is readily accessible to a metro bus transfer center and numerous shops and restaurants.